KimManjin/RSA/README.md

 # Relational Self-Attention: What's Missing in Attention for Video Understanding

-This repository is the official implementation of "Relational Self-Attention: What's Missing in Attention for Video Understanding" by Manjin Kim, Heeseung Kwon, Chunyu Wang, Suha kwak, and Minsu Cho.
+This repository is the official implementation of "Relational Self-Attention: What's Missing in Attention for Video Understanding" by Manjin Kim*, Heeseung Kwon*, Chunyu Wang, Suha kwak, and Minsu Cho (* equal contribution).

 ***
 <img src="./figs/rsa.png" width="100%" height="100%" alt="RSA"></img>